wzljerry/wzljerry.github.io/README.md

 - Robust Federated Learning: Attacks and Defenses.
 Revealing the vulnerabilities of existing security mechanisms in federated learning and proposing lightweight and general schemes to protect industrial federated learning systems.
 - Efficient Mobile Edge Computing.
 Designing a resource-sharing platform to facilitate computational resource allocation on mobile edge servers.

+In general, I am interested in the efficiency and security issues of distributed systems.

 ### News